-The Jonas Philanthropies Board and Staff connect some of the country’s most prominent advocates for healthcare investment with leaders, innovators and experts from the worlds of business, philanthropy and education.
+The Jonas Nursing and Veterans Healthcare National Advisory Committee and Staff connect some of the country’s most prominent advocates for healthcare investment with leaders, innovators and experts from the worlds of business, philanthropy and education.
 Together, they are turning their passion for improving healthcare into tangible results where it matters most.

 Maggie Gelwix serves as the Executive Assistant for Jonas Nursing and Veterans Healthcare.
 She is responsible for overseeing, coordinating, planning and organizing the day-to-day support operations for the grantmaking, financial and communication functions, and managing relationships with consultants and outside vendors.
 Ms. Gelwix has several years of experience serving in various managerial and administrative roles.
 Ms. Gelwix received her Bachelor of Arts degree in Telecommunications and Film from the University of Alabama.